seevogh/seevogh/README.txt

         - A server running Moodle 2.4+
 	- USHI account on seevogh.com (please ask contact@evogh.com)
+          This is not necessary in the beginning and we can use one of our moodle test USHI accounts, but if you intend to use moodle plugin in production environment, you need to get the USHI account.
         - API account on seevogh.com linked to your USHI account (please ask contact@evogh.com)
+	- You will need to provide us (contact@evogh.com) the IP address of the webserver with moodle which you will use for this plugin.

 For information how to setup USHI account, USHI server (if needed) and obtain API account please consult contact@evogh.com